 AI processes massive amounts of data much faster than humans.
 It also extracts insights by identifying patterns in data and can use what is learned to predict behavior and outcomes.
 AI can even acquire emotional and social intelligence and consider them in decision making.

-In regard to customer care, AI can take all the data from audio calls and their text transcripts, chats, email, social media, and video and nearly instantaneously process it to provide incredible and highly personalized customer experiences.
+In regard to customer service intelligence, AI can take all the data from audio calls and their text transcripts, chats, email, social media, and video and nearly instantaneously process it to provide incredible and highly personalized customer experiences.

 In this second example, AI understood who was calling and what was needed.
 This allowed the agent to provide immediate options without having to look anything up.
 The agent was able to resolve the customer’s issue quickly.
 The customer is happy because they have had a great experience and the agent can move on to helping other customers.

-Why AI is Essential to Exceptional Customer Care
+Why AI is Essential to Exceptional Customer Service

 AI is redefining the way customers interact with brands.
 Businesses gather vast amounts of data on customers including account information, preferences and activities.
 The volume of data is typically housed in several different applications and cannot be efficiently processed and analyzed by humans.
 Machines powered by AI examine the data and provide insights to customer care agents faster and with greater accuracy than they could get on their own.
 This puts the right information at the agent’s fingertips at the right time.
 In the realm of exceptional customer care, AI is a game-changer.

-Here are just a few of the many benefits of AI powered customer care:
+Here are just a few of the many benefits of Artificial Intelligence in customer service:

 - Provides 24/7 support

 - Provides proactive alerts